United Nations Security Council: United Nations peacekeepers

-This amount finances 10 of the 12 ongoing UN peacekeeping missions, along the liquidation of the UN African Union Hybrid Operation in Darfur (UNAMID) and logistics support for the African Union Mission in Somalia (AMISOM), providing the technology, logistics and general support to all peace operations through global service centres in Brindisi (Italy) and a regional service centre in Entebbe (Uganda).
-The UN Truce Supervision Organisation (UNTSO) and the UN Military Observer Group in India and Pakistan (UNMOGIP) are excluded from the Peacekeeping Operations budget and are financed through the regular UN budget.

 For the 2020–2021 budget, the top 10 providers of assessed financial contributions to United Nations peacekeeping operations were the US (27.89%), China (15.21%), Japan (8.56%), Germany (6.09%), the United Kingdom (5.79%), France (5.61%), Italy (3.30%), Russian Federation (3.04%), Canada (2.73%) and South Korea (2.26%).

-Criticism and evaluations
+Criticism and evaluation

 In examining the first sixty years of the Security Council's existence, British historian Paul Kennedy concludes that "glaring failures had not only accompanied the UN's many achievements, they overshadowed them", identifying as particular failures the lack of will to prevent ethnic massacres in Bosnia and Rwanda.
 Kennedy attributes the failures to the UN's lack of reliable military resources, writing that "above all, one can conclude that the practice of announcing (through a Security Council resolution) a new peacekeeping mission without ensuring that sufficient armed forces will be available has usually proven to be a recipe for humiliation and disaster."

+The veto power has attracted sustained criticism.
+Detractors argue that it renders the Council incapable of acting on the most consequential threats to international peace, particularly when a permanent member is itself a party to a conflict or has close ties to one.
+The Council's inability to prevent or respond effectively to the Rwandan genocide, the Bosnian War, the Syrian civil war, and the wars in Ukraine and Gaza has been cited as evidence of structural dysfunction.

+Critics also point to the unrepresentative composition of the permanent membership, which reflects the power structure of 1945.
+No African, Latin American, or South Asian country holds a permanent seat, despite these regions comprising a large share of the world's population and featuring prominently on the Council's agenda.
+Scholar Sudhir Chella Rajan argued in 2006 that the five permanent members had created an exclusive nuclear club that predominantly addresses the strategic interests and political motives of the permanent members – for example, protecting the oil-rich Kuwaitis in 1991 but poorly protecting the resource-poor Rwandans in 1994.
+Since three of the five permanent members are European, and four are predominantly white developed nations, the Security Council has been described as a pillar of global apartheid by Titus Alexander, former Chair of the Westminster United Nations Association.

 Several studies have examined the Security Council's responsiveness to armed conflict.
-Findings suggests that the council is more likely to meet and deliberate on conflicts that are more intense and have led to more humanitarian suffering, but that its responsiveness is also shaped by the political interests of member states and in particular of the permanent members.
+Findings suggest that the Council is more likely to meet and deliberate on conflicts that are more intense and have led to more humanitarian suffering, but that its responsiveness is also shaped by the political interests of member states and in particular of the permanent members.